YosubShin/oculus-scooter/README.md

 OculuScooter Project for HackIllinois 2015

 ##Tagline
-OculuScooter is a virtual scooter simulator which uses real scooter handle and your own foot as inputs.
+OculuScooter is an award winning virtual scooter simulator which uses real scooter handle and your own foot as inputs.

 ##Description
 Our main source of inspiration was a friend of ours who gets heavy motion sickness from virtual reality (VR) applications.
 We had heard from Professor LaValle that a user is less likely to get motion sickness if the VR application moves as a direct result of the user's physical movement.
 A good example of this is the [Birdly](http://birdly.zhdk.ch/about/) flying simulator which allows a user to fly through the scene like a bird by flapping his arms as if they were wings.